Coastal Communities Intiative Approach

 Geodesic Domes

-Our use of Geodesic Domes technologies are well-planned and designed to be used as a “showcase prototype” for disaster resistance, environmentally-friendly design, and construction of urban assembly venues.
-And are hurricane resistant up 125mph to 150mph which is in the hurricane intensity range of Category 4 to 5.
+Our practical application of the use of Geodesic Domes are well-planned, designed, and geographically located within designated areas.
+They will be used as a “showcase prototype” for disaster resistance, environmentally friendly design, and the construction of urban assembly venues that are hurricane-resistant up to 125mph to 150mph, which falls within the hurricane intensity range of Category 4 to 5.
+They come in sizes of 20 to 120 feet with removable coverings to enable environmentally friendly indoor/outdoor spaces.

 They are designed to accommodate live, live-streamed or video movies, music, sports, and business & community events.
 They also incorporate video dome projection and Information Technology to facilitate displays & systems including electronic light shows, etc. that use onsite solar and human-powered electric power sources.
 More importantly, it will serve as a frontline advanced research and training resource in the design of hurricane, flood, and disaster-resistance multi-use assembly spaces.